 What is TAVR?

-Benefits of TAVR
+Benefits of TAVR:

 Case Study: Successful TAVR in a High-Risk Patient

 TAVR was performed on a 75-year-old patient who had numerous comorbidities and significant aortic stenosis.
-The procedure was completed successfully, with the patient being discharged within 48 hours and showing significant improvement in symptoms.
+The procedure was completed successfully, with the patient being discharged within 48 hours and showing substantial improvement in symptoms.

 Optical coherence tomography (OCT) and intravascular ultrasound (IVUS)